Homeowner advice- Do you mow your lawn?

 If you are paying a professional, you should never apply products in between treatments.
 You should trust he is giving your lawn everything it needs.

-You could damage the lawn by applying more products than needed.
+You could damage the lawn by applying more products.
 It is also harmful to the environment.
-Fertilization companies follow IPM to ensure we do not damage our waterways and our natural resources.
+Fertilization companies follow IPM.
+IPM ensure’s we do not damage our waterways and our natural resources.

-Another factor to consider is if the products have a different mode of action they could cancel each other out and neither product will work.
-Some products are designed to attract the insect and other products are designed to repel the pest.
+Another factor to consider is if the products have a different mode of action.
+It could cancel each other out and neither product will work.
+Some products are designed to attract the insect.
+Other products are designed to repel the pest.

 I pay a fertilization company, why does my lawn have bugs?